 More importantly, I was able to add the Caronia

-and bought a Canberra to replace my existing one.
+and bought a Canberra in a better condition to replace my existing one.

 Sadly she is in need of a lot of work, but considering that she is quite an oldish model I was lucky to find her.
 Those missing Cunarders still haunt me though (Carinthia, Carmania, Franconia, Sylvania and Saxonia), but considering how many years it has taken to get to this point anything can happen.
 I am also on the lookout for an SS France to complete my major liner collection.